 To make Peppermint Bath Salt, in addition to the ingredients listed above, you will also need a good quality peppermint essential oil.
 (I recommend Plant Therapy brand.)
 Essential oils provide the additional benefit of aromatherapy.

 Adding red food coloring adds a colorful touch to the bath salt.
-If you add food coloring, you can label the therapeutic bath salt Candy Cane Bath Salts, making them a great holiday gift.
+If you add food coloring, you can label the therapeutic bath salt Candy Cane Bath Salts, making it a great holiday gift.

-How To Make Peppermint Bath Salts
+How To Make Peppermint Magnesium Bath Salts

 To make bath salts, start by combining Epsom salt, sea salt, and baking soda in a large bowl.
 Mix it really well.